VA loans are the greatest benefit offered to Veterans.

-Would I receive any cash-in-hand during closing of my VA streamline refinance loan?
+Would I receive any cash-in-hand during the closing of my VA streamline refinance loan?

 At your streamline closing, the lender may give you up to $6,000 cash-in-hand.
 However, this money is exclusively for energy-efficiency improvements.
-In fact, the lender makes this payment as a reimbursement for improvements done within 90 days prior to closing.
+In fact, the lender makes this payment as a reimbursement for improvements done within 90 days before closing.

 Furthermore, some VA borrowers may get a cash disbursement of “old” escrow funds.

 Is it possible to use the VA streamline refinance loan for an investment property?

 This is because you do not have to stay in the property you want to refinance when applying.
 The only requirement is that you had stayed in it at some point in the past,

 Can I access a VA IRRRL if the property has a second mortgage?

 However, note that the VA IRRRL only replaces the VA loan and not the second mortgage.

 As a result, the second position lien holder must agree to subordinate the second mortgage and allow the new VA loan to replace the existing VA loan as the first mortgage.

 Would I be able to qualify for VA streamline refinance if my loan is delinquent or behind?